jlampel/voronoi_scatter/docs/01_scattering.md

 To reverse the process, you can always select the scatter node and use the Un-Scatter command that is in the Node menu or in the right click context menu.

+You can include a Principled BSDF in your selection while scattering if you would like the resulting scatter node to be automatically hooked up.

 ## Mapping

 The scattering can be done according to your object's UVs or it can be projected from all sides with tri-planar mapping.
 Tri-planar projection is the same thing as box mapping, but Scattershot uses a custom implementation instead of Blender's box mapping because it allows for important options like random rotation (you can't rotate a box mapped texture) and correcting the aspect ratio of non-square textures.